Mitutoyum/discord-bot/README.md

 ```

 ### Setup
-- Just run `python setup.py` and it will does it for you
+- Just run `python setup.py` and it will do it for you

 This bot mostly use slash commands so make sure to sync your commands through `<prefix>sync`